 - make sure to bring plenty of water along as well as nutritious snacks including nuts, dried fruit and, my favorite, chocolate

 - by the way: hiking in Greek is called “Pezoporia”, which means “walking the path”!

-♫ I end today’s post with one of my favorite singers: the late Vicky Moscholiou performing here a true Greek standard: “To Monopati” (The Trail) about the difficulty of deciding to taking the high road or road less traveled .
+♫ I end today’s post with one of my favorite singers: the late Vicky Moscholiou performing here a true Greek standard: “To Monopati” (The Trail) about the difficulty of deciding to take the high road or the road less traveled.